 Decomposition is part of the nutrient cycle and its rate determines carbon balance of a particular ecosystem.
-Being an important part of ecological studies, decomposition rate is is commonly one of the monitoring programs of field stations.
-The focus of our research was to estimate the decomposition rates in major ecosystems types in middle taiga zone of Western Siberia.
-For this purpose, the classical approach of litter bags was used, including standard litter type (tea) and native litters in natural as well as in experimental conditions (temperature raise).
+Being an important part of ecological studies, decomposition rate is commonly one of the monitoring programs of field stations.
+The focus of our research was to estimate the decomposition dynamics in major ecosystems types in middle taiga zone of Western Siberia.
+The classical approach of litter bags was used, including standard litter type (tea) and native litters in natural as well as in experimental conditions (temperature raise by Open Top Chambers).

 0. The decomposition rate studies were initiated in 2010 in Mukhrino Field Station (and several years earlier in other locations in vicinity of Khanty-Mansiysk) by the Institute of Soil Science and Agrochemistry (Novosibirsk), these data are currently unavailable to us but could be found upon personal contact.

-The decomposition rate experiments directly by MFS were started in 2016 as follows:
+The decomposition rate experiments by MFS team were started in 2016 as follows:

-- The first series of experiments was initiated with TeaDecomposition initiative (http://www.teatime4science.org) where standard green and roiboos teas were used to estimate decomposition rates in three vegetation types for 4 years.
+- The first series of experiments was initiated with TeaComposition initiative (Djukic et al., 2018) where standard green and roiboos teas were used to estimate decomposition rates in three vegetation types for 4 years.

-- The series of native litter types (totally 11 types, for 4 years of extraction) was initiated in Autumn 2016 following the TeaDecomposition protocols, in the same vegetation types.
-This series was fulfilled by the same amount and types of litter in 2017, to follow the inter-annual dynamics of decomposition.
+- The series of native litter types (totally 11 types, for 4 years of extraction) was initiated in Autumn 2016 following the TeaComposition protocols, in the same vegetation types.
+This series was fulfilled by the same amount and types of litter in 2017 and 2018, to follow the inter-annual dynamics of decomposition.
 We intend to initiate these series for 5 years to cover inter-annual dynamics.
-Also, in 2018 we intend to bury an enlarge series of native litters for 10 extraction years, which would allow to observe decomposition dynamics for longer time compared to short (4 years) period.
+Also, in 2018 we have buried an enlarge series of native litters of 3 plants for 10 extraction years, which would allow to observe decomposition dynamics for longer time compared to short (4 years) period.
 The native litters were: Pinus sibirica needles, Betula pubescens leaves, Populus tremula leaves (coniferous forest); Scheuchzeria palustre leaves, Eriophorum vaginatum leaves, Carex limosa leaves, Sphagnum balticum upper parts (bog hollow); Ledum palustre leaves, Chamaedaphne calyculata leaves, Rubus chamaemorus leaves, Sphagnum fuscum upper parts (treed bog).

-- Totally 1382 bags (native and standard litters) were installed by spring 2018.
+Totally 2657 bags (native and standard litters) were installed by November 2019.

-The raw database itself could be downloaded and used upon contact and agreement (download, last update 29 July 2018).
+The database could be downloaded and used upon contact (link to google drive, last update 24 Fabruary 2020).

-The metadata of this project were uploaded in DEIMS database, where they could be retrieved and the link for download of the original data is provided.
+The metadata of this project were uploaded in DEIMS database, where they could be retrieved.

 The extracted litters are stored in zip-lock bags (dried) and available for further analyses and studies of chemical and organic content, litter quality, etc.

-All extracted litters were photographed (general view of extracted bags and view of extracted from the bags litters under macro-lens) and these pictures were numbered according to sequential bags numbers and are stored as additional information to the database.
-Totally there are about 100 pictures which could be available upon request for additional information about extracted litter quality, roots and mycelium content, and others.
-See examples of such pictures here:
+The extracted litter bags were photographed (general view of extracted bags and view of extracted from the bags litters under macro-lens) and these pictures were numbered according to sequential bags numbers and are stored as additional information to the database.
+Totally there are about 100 pictures which could be used for information about extracted litter quality, roots and mycelium content.

-The list of PUBLISHED PAPERS are available under the link:
+The list of PUBLISHED PAPERS available under the link: